fbpx

 • 5.8M People in the U.S. have Alzheimer’s, the most common type of dementia**

-VAI scientists who study Alzheimer's and related dementias
+VAI faculty who study dementias

 Michael Henderson, Ph.D.